Environmental benefits of LNG-fuelled marine vessels

 A comprehensive, independent 2019 study by thinkstep analyzed the life cycle greenhouse gas (GHG) emissions of the use of liquefied natural gas used as a marine fuel compared with conventional oil-based fuels.
 It also assessed air quality, comparing local pollutants from vessels using LNG compared with conventional fuels.

-The Life Cycle GHG Emission Study on the Use of LNG as Marine Fuel On the Use of LNG as a Marine Fuel report concluded that compared to other marine fuels, LNG can lower ship exhaust emissions of:
+The Life Cycle GHG Emission Study on the Use of LNG as Marine Fuel On the Use of LNG as a Marine Fuel report concluded that compared to other marine fuels, LNG from Tilbury can lower ship exhaust emissions of:

 - sulphur oxides (SOx) to almost zero